dipspb/ansible-bare-host-prepare/README.md

         openssl passwd -6

-6. Edit `hosts.yml` to set respective values values like that:
+6. Copy `hosts-example.yml` file to `hosts.yml`.
+Edit `hosts.yml` file to set respective values values like that:

         all:
             vars: